 This is a very personal decision, but I can offer a few suggestions to help you decide if a house rental or a hotel is right for you when visiting Cape Cod for the first time.

-First, most house rentals on Cape Cod in-season are for specific time frames (some are Saturday to Saturday, or Friday to Friday, for example), so if you planned on a shorter visit, that may rule out a house rental for you.
+First, most house rentals on Cape Cod in-season are for specific time frames for 1-week increments (some are Saturday to Saturday, or Friday to Friday, for example).
+So, if you’re planning a shorter visit, that may rule out a house rental for you.
 If you’re a family, and you want to save a bit of money by making some meals at home, a house rental may be a good option so you have more space, and a full kitchen.
 Some hotels will offer efficiency kitchens, which also may work for you.

 If you’re a couple, traveling with just one other person or are a solo traveler, and don’t plan to stay for a full week, you’ll likely find that hotels will be your only option.
 And keep in mind, in July and August, some hotels will also have a minimum night stay requirement of two or more nights.